top of page

 Has Yves Millet worked internationally?

 Yes.
-Millet lived in South Korea for over fifteen years, teaching comparative and environmental aesthetics at Hankuk University of Foreign Studies.
+Millet lived in South Korea for over fifteen years, where he pursued his research on comparative and environmental aesthetics at Hankuk University.
 He also worked as a visiting professor at Kobe College in Japan, deepening his connection to Japanese art traditions.

 What is the Shikishi Art Project?